graphicsfuzz/get-image-spv/README.md

    ```
 	sudo apt-get install libglfw3-dev libglm-dev mesa-vulkan-drivers
    ```

 On Windows
    * For GLFW3 go [here](http://www.glfw.org/download.html "GLFW3") and download and extract binaries.
 I used the 64-bit ones
    * For GLM go [here](http://glm.g-truc.net/0.9.8/index.html "GLM") and download and extract.
 You do not need to compile.
+   * For the latest graphics drivers, search on the web.
+Intel ones are [here](https://downloadcenter.intel.com/product/80939/Graphics-Drivers).

 3. Open CMakeLists and change VULKAN_SDK_PATH, GLM_PATH and GLFW3_PATH accordingly.
 If you installed using apt-get on Ubuntu, it will only care about the Vulkan path.